AlexProgrammerDE/balena-minecraft-server/README.md

 ## Update balenaServer :arrows_counterclockwise:

-You can update balenaServer with doing the `git clone` and `balena` steps again, but if you don´t want to keep the world must you set before doing that stuff a enviroment variable.
-It is `CACHE_IGNORE`.
-It ignores the saved world temporary, until you delete the enviroment variable.
-The balena preconfigured world gets loaded.
+You can simply update balenaServer with doing the `git clone` and `balena` steps again.

-**NOTE:** The Pi will restart.
-Don´t forget to delete the enviroment variable after that restart!

 ## Double RAM (optional) :link:

-Devices like the Raspberry Pi 4B 4GB have enough RAM to run the server with 2GB RAM.
-If you set `DOUBLE_RAM` to `true` will be the double of RAM used(2GB).
+Devices like the Raspberry Pi 4B 4GB have enough RAM to run the server with 2GB RAM(at defaulf 1GB).
+If you set `DOUBLE_RAM` to `true` will be the double of RAM used.

 ## Custom Server (optional) :eyeglasses: